diskoverdata/diskover-docs/source_files/user_media_edition_xytech_plugins.md

 The plugin finds all of the Xytech Media Order folders on the storage volume(s), then pulls additional status and attributes/metadata and adds them as "properties" of that folder.

 The following are examples of order status [attributes](https://docs.diskoverdata.com/diskover_user_guide/#attributesmetadata) within Diskover, allowing correlation with the Xytech application, therefore, enabling that data to be searched, analyzed, as well as engaged in workflows.
+Please note that the fields harvested from Xytech are configurable.

 <img src="images/image_diskover_xytech_order_status_attributes_invoiced.png" width="350">